Lawn & Garden

 Of all the turfgrasses discussed in this article, centipedegrass has the lightest green color.
 Some turfgrasses respond well to nitrogen fertilizer and will green up readily and spread faster when applied.
 However, centipedegrass does not act like other turfgrasses in this regard.
 Too much nitrogen fertilizer will even suppress growth.

 St. Augustinegrass is not cold tolerant and is adapted only for the southern part of the state, where it is commonly grown.
 It prefers a soil pH between 6.0 and 6.5, but it can tolerate a higher pH of up to 8.0.
 It has a course texture and will need to be mowed higher than fine textured turfgrass, such as bermudagrass and zoysiagrass.
-St. Augustinegrass is the only one of Alabama’s warm season turfgrasses that can tolerate shade.
+St. Augustinegrass grows best in the full sun but can tolerate a little more shade than the other warm season turf varieties.

 Fescue is the only cool season turfgrass mentioned in this article.
 Fescue is adapted for north Alabama and will be actively growing during the fall and early spring.
 Just as the warm season turfgrasses go dormant during the cooler times of year, the cool season grasses go dormant during the warmer times of year.
 Fescue is tolerant of shade, and for that reason, some people in the central part of the state plant it every fall, even though it may be too hot for it during the summer months.
 Irrigation can help, but it may struggle during the hot times of year.